toritried/lostletters/_pages/quilt.md

 emoji: 🐝
 permalink: /quilt/
 menu: webcore
+description: a digital shrine for The Quilting Bee
+image: /graphics/quilt/qbee-1.gif
 ---

 <!--- before every *, add a \, so that it won't be italicized in MD -->